 As we and others (e.g., de Haan et al., 2012) have noted, empathy can help the coaching relationship.
 Our results indicate that this positive influence on the coaching relationship is only shown if the coach shows IO empathy.
 This finding is similar to the results of previous therapy research, in which IO empathy was found to positively influence the therapeutic relationship (Bachelor, 1988; Kazdin, 2007; Lambert & Barley, 2001).
-However, empathy may benefit more than just the relationship: Empathy may also facilitate self-insight, self-development, and self-regulation (Watson, 2001; Watson et al., 2013), as it can help the client better reflect on their goals, thoughts, and feelings (Behrendt, 2004; Schiemann et al., 2018; Schmidt & Thamm, 2008).
-With regard to our results, as hypothesized, this self-development can be better supported with IO than with IS empathy.
-In other words, clients are better supported in their self-development when coaches show cognitive empathy by paraphrasing and verbalizing the client’s thoughts and feelings instead of by exploring their own thoughts and feelings.
-Thus, as shown by the results, IO is a favored coaching strategy for supporting the client’s self-development (Study 1) and seems to lead to a better coaching outcome (Study 2).
+However, empathy may benefit more than just the relationship: Empathy may also facilitate self-insight, self-change, and self-regulation (Watson, 2001; Watson et al., 2013) as it can help the client better reflect on their goals, thoughts, and feelings (Behrendt, 2004; Schiemann et al., 2018; Schmidt & Thamm, 2008).
+With regard to our results, as hypothesized, this self-change can be better supported with IO than with IS empathy.
+In other words, clients are better supported in their self-change when coaches show cognitive empathy by paraphrasing and verbalizing the client’s thoughts and feelings instead of by exploring their own thoughts and feelings.
+Thus, as shown by the results, IO is a favored coaching strategy for supporting the client’s self-change (Study 1) and seems to lead to a better coaching outcome (Study 2).

 Limitations

-As mentioned in the Discussion of Study 1, there are some limitations when asking coaches about their empathy and the client’s self-development.
-In addition, besides the coaches’ general coaching training, we have no information about any kind of training in cognitive empathy, their ususal coaching topics, and specializations; furthermore, coaches were not asked about a specific client but in general, leaving out questions about their typical client’s gender, age, position, or other client information.
-This is why Study 2 was added to have specific client coachings with equally trained coaches and the client’s perspective in a randomized design.
-Another limitation of Study 1 is that the self-development items are single items that were only derived from the definition of each construct but are not validated scales.
+As mentioned in the Discussion of Study 1, there are some limitations when asking coaches about their empathy and the client’s self-change.
+These limitations include self-assessments overall: Both coach (Study 1) and client (Study 2) self-scored their experiences instead of working with video-raters or other more objective measures.
+In addition, besides the coaches’ general coaching training, we have no information about any training in cognitive empathy, their usual coaching topics, or specializations.
+Furthermore, coaches were asked about a their clients in general rather than a specific client, leaving out questions about their typical client’s gender, age, position, or other client information.
+This is why Study 2 was added to include specific client coachings with equally trained coaches and the client’s perspective in a randomized design.
+Another limitation of Study 1 is that the self-change items are single items that were only derived from the definition of each construct but are not validated scales.
 This could mean that the construct was measured too simply.